 The Company is dedicated to maintain a high standard in corporate governance practice.
-The Company has complied with the code provisions under the Corporate Governance Code contained in Appendix C1 to the Listing Rules during the Reporting Period.
-Information about the corporate governance practice adopted by the Company is set out in Corporate Governance Report on page 242 of this annual report.
+The Company has complied with all applicable code provisions under the Corporate Governance Code (the "CG Code") contained in Appendix C1 to the Listing Rules during the Reporting Period.
+Information about the corporate governance practice adopted by the Company is set out in Corporate Governance Report on page 246 to 264 of this annual report.